 The Department of Mathematics and Computer Science offers three major programs in computing: a Bachelor of Science in computer science, a Bachelor of Science in computer information systems, and a Bachelor of Science in Computer Science with Healthcare Information Technology.

-Both majors have a common set of core courses for the first two years of study, preparing students with a strong foundation in software programming and application development.
-The two majors diverge for the upper-level courses, with computer science majors acquiring a strong understanding of how and why technology works, while computer information systems majors focus on learning how to apply technology to solve complex business problems.
+All three majors have a common set of core courses for the first two years of study, preparing students with a strong foundation in software programming and application development.
+The majors diverge for the upper-level courses, with computer science majors acquiring a strong understanding of how and why technology works, while computer information systems majors focus on learning how to apply technology to solve complex business problems.

 The major in computer information systems leading to the Bachelor of Science degree enables students to understand, manage and apply technology within the realistic constraints of an ever-changing marketplace.
 Graduates of the program play a critical role in the future of business, the economy and social interactions by designing new forms of communication and online business communities.

 The following requirements are for students who begin the C.I.S. major during fall of 2011 or later.
 Students who began in earlier years should consult with an academic advisor in the Department of Mathematics and Computer Science.

 In addition to the University’s core curriculum, the following courses are required: